-Management prepared cash flow forecasts which were also sensitised The principal foreign exchange rates used in the translation of to reflect severe but plausible downside scenarios taking into financial statements for the three years ended 30 June 2023, expressed consideration the group's principal risks.
-In the base case scenario, in US dollars and euros per £1, were as follows: management included assumptions for mid-single digit net sales growth, operating margin improvement and global TBA market share growth.
+Management prepared cash flow forecasts which were also sensitised to reflect severe but plausible downside scenarios taking into consideration the group's principal risks.
+In the base case scenario, management included assumptions for mid-single digit net sales growth, operating margin improvement and global TBA market share growth.
 In light of the ongoing geopolitical volatility, the base case outlook and severe but plausible downside scenarios incorporated considerations for a prolonged global recession, supply chain disruptions, higher inflation and further geopolitical deterioration.
-Even under these scenarios, the group's liquidity is still expected to remain strong, as it was protected by issuing €500 million of fixed rate euro and \$2 billion of fixed rate dollar-denominated bonds in the year ended Weighted average rates 30 June 2023.
-Mitigating actions, should they be required, are all within (2) Closing rates management's control and could include reductions in discretionary The group uses foreign exchange hedges to mitigate the effect of spending such as acquisitions and capital expenditure, as well as a exchange rate movements.
-For further information, see note 16. temporary suspension of the share buyback programme and dividend (e) Critical accounting estimates and judgements payments in the next 12 months, or drawdowns on committed facilities.
-Having considered the outcome of these assessments, the Directors are Details of critical estimates and judgements which the Directors consider comfortable that the company is a going concern for at least 12 months could have a significant impact on the financial statements are set out from the date of signing the group's consolidated financial statements. in the related notes as follows:
+Even under these scenarios, the group's liquidity is still expected to remain strong, as it was protected by issuing €500 million of fixed rate euro and \$2 billion of fixed rate dollar-denominated bonds in the year ended 30 June 2023.
+Mitigating actions, should they be required, are all within management's control and could include reductions in discretionary spending such as acquisitions and capital expenditure, as well as a temporary suspension of the share buyback programme and dividend payments in the next 12 months, or drawdowns on committed facilities.
+Having considered the outcome of these assessments, the Directors are comfortable that the company is a going concern for at least 12 months from the date of signing the group's consolidated financial statements.